lovodkin93/unanswerability/README.md

 where `<MODELS>` should be replaced by either one of `Flan-UL2`, `Flan-T5-xxl`, `OPT-IML` (or their concatenation - for running on several models), and `<DATASETS>` should be replaced by either one of `squad`, `NQ`, `musique` (or their concatenation - for running on several datasets).

 This should save in the outdir folder two pt files - one starting with `un-answerable` and one starting with `answerable`.
 The former would be the model's responses for the un-answerable prompts, whereas the latter would be the model's responses for the answerable prompts.
+It would also save the actual generated outputs in a sub-directory named "regular_decoding".

 Additionally, to run this script on the develpment set, also pass the `--devset` flag.